mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 > ~~~
 > {: .output}
 >
-> Print the first 4 letters in the list
+> Return the first 4 letters in the list
 > (Note that this is the same as `x[0:4]`):
 >
 > ~~~